 ON THIS PAGE: You will find information about how many people learn they have anal cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate is 71% in the early stages of squamous cell anal cancer, which is the most common type of anal cancer.
-Advanced squamous cell anal cancer (stage IV) has a five-year survival rate of 21%.
+The five-year survival rate is 71% for people diagnosed with the early stages of squamous cell anal cancer, which is the most common type of anal cancer.
+Later-stage squamous cell anal cancer (stage IV) has a five-year survival rate of 21%.
 Survival rate may be lower for people who have human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS).

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with anal cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.